(

 Generating and Focusing EUV Light

-Droplets of tin are bombarded with two lasers 50,000 times per second to create a plasma with the required 13.5 nm wavelength.
-The laser system reaches a power level of 20 thousand watts and is so large that it typically resides in a floor below the clean room.
+Tin droplets are bombarded with two lasers 50,000 times per second to create a plasma with the required 13.5 nm wavelength.
+This purple EUV light is higher in frequency than visible light but lower than x-rays.
+The laser system reaches a power level of 20 thousand watts and is so large that it typically resides in a whole floor below the clean room.
 A raft of Carl Zeiss optics guides the light from source to destination.
-The most advanced semiconductor manufacturing machine on the planet, ASML uses thousands of parts from hundreds of vendors.
+The most advanced semiconductor manufacturing machine on the planet, ASML uses tens of thousands of parts from hundreds of vendors.
 (Image courtesy of ASML.)